 We soon outgrew the crew facilities and seriously set about to build a place to call our own.
 A fund drive was undertaken and letters were sent out by Connie Shepard, Margaret Brody, and Catherine Holbert to nearly everyone in the community explaining our plight and asking for help.
 The response was really quite heartening.
 We even secured a $25,000 grant thanks to Assemblyman Bill Magee and our Paul Shiffer and William Conole and many others who worked on the application to further our cause.
 We became "Landed Gentry" as a result of a generous gift of land from Clarence Holbert.

 Our SEVAC barn was becoming a reality!
 Many of our members and members of the community contributed their time and talents to finish the interior of our "pole barn".
 After one of the many more application processes, we were granted our Certificate of Occupancy and moved into our brand new home.

 This was not to be the end of our good fortune.
 We had initially thought that it would be feasible to buy a new ambulance in 2004 but again due to the generosity of those in the community and involved with the application process, especially William Conole and William Kablack and State Senator, Nancy Lorraine Hoffman, a new ambulance was procured THREE YEARS ahead of what thought was initially feasible.

-We provide emergency medical care and ambulance transportation in the Village of Morrisville and the Townships of Eaton, Smithfield, Fenner, and Nelson, New York.
+We provide emergency medical care and ambulance transportation in the Village of Morrisville and the Townships of Eaton, Smithfield, Fenner, Nelson and Lebanon New York.